Van Glamping (Glamour Camping) on a DIY Budget

 - Door and headliner panel re-upholstery.
 I have zero auto experience so this seemed a bit outta my league, but the dirty blue fabric on the doors was one of the first things you see upon entering the van.
 I think it is worth the learning curve.

 - Captain's chair updates- The seats, although comfortable, had a lot of wear.
 I would have to figure out the options: seat covers, slipcovers or new seats?
-This turned out more challenging than I anticipated.
+This turned out more challenging and expensive than I anticipated so I left them for a future project.

 Blue Dice for our Van